 I was not born with a lot of hubris.
-I’ve always erred on the side of humility.
-But when I started teaching yoga, while I knew there was lots more to learn, I felt that the alignment instructions I’d learned from some very competent and knowledgeable Iyengar-based teachers were gospel.
-Armed with instructions such as “lift your kneecap,” “align your pelvis between two plates of glass,” and “ground the four corners [inner and outer balls of the feet and inner and outer heels] of the feet” I felt as if I had a strong foundation.
+When I started teaching yoga, I knew there was lots more to learn.
+But I felt that the alignment instructions I’d learned from some very competent, knowledgable, experienced yoga teachers were gospel.
+Armed with instructions such as “lift your kneecaps,” “align your pelvis between two plates of glass,” and “ground the four corners of the feet” I felt as if I had a strong foundation.

 And actually, I kind of did.
 I have tremendous gratitude and respect for B.K.S.
-Iyengar and what he has brought to the interpretation of Yoga.
-As Donna Farhi once said to me, he “cleaned up” the practice of asana.
-He was the first to emphasize the importance of alignment in facilitating the flow of prana, and the first to devise strategies that allow anyone, regardless of their flexibility, to be able to practice asana with structural integrity.
+Iyengar and what he brought to asana practice.
+He was the first to emphasize the importance of alignment.
+He was also the first to devise yoga props that allow anyone, regardless of their flexibility, to be able to practice asana with structural integrity.

 There are countless instructions and countless poses I’ve stopped offering.
-Some of these are poses I once thought were important—Eka Pada Rajakapotasana, Purvottanasana and Matsyasana, to name a few.
+Some of these are poses I once thought were important—Eka Pada Rajakapotasana and Matsyasana, to name a couple.
 I’ve found these to be difficult for the vast majority to practice safely.
-The potential for injury outweighs the potential benefits even in—or maybe especially in—flexible people, but that’s another blog post.
+The potential for injury outweighs the potential benefits even in—or maybe especially in—flexible people.

-In my early years of teaching, I thought that if people just practiced enough, eventually they would be able to do the above poses, along with Urdva Dhanurasana with straight arms—often the benchmark for being able to join an “advanced” class.
-One longtime colleague studied with teachers all over the world in the hope of loosening her shoulders enough to do a Yoga Journal cover-ready Urdva Dhanurasana.
+In my early years of teaching, I thought that if people just practiced enough, eventually they would be able to do “fancy” poses.
+Urdva Dhanurasana (Upward Bow Pose) with straight arms, often the benchmark for being able to join an “advanced” class, was one of them.
+One longtime colleague studied with experienced yoga teachers all over the world in the hope of loosening her shoulders enough to do a straight-armed Urdva Dhanurasana.
 I admired her perseverance and felt confident that someday she’d get her wish.
-That was before I understood that no amount of flexibility was going to allow her to do it, because the limitation was not in her soft tissue; it was in her joints.
+That was before I understood that no amount of soft tissue flexibility was going to allow her to do it.
+The limitation was not in her soft tissue; it was in her joints.
 Now I understand that everyone’s bony structure is different.
 The configuration of some shoulder joints will allow straight arms; others will not.

-The more I’ve learned over the years, the more I respond to my students as an open question rather than with a pat answer.
-Decades of observing the countless differences in people’s structures, genetics, lifestyles, temperaments and intentions has taught me that there’s no single instruction or set of instructions that applies to everyone.
+The more I’ve learned over the years, the more I respond to my students as an open question.
+I’ve spent decades observing the countless differences in people’s structures, genetics, lifestyles, temperaments and intentions.
+I’ve learned that there’s no single instruction that applies to everyone.
 The more I observe, the less I trust proclamations that any “master” teacher’s way is the only way.
-That goes for what I believe to be true in this moment.
-It could change on a dime.
-I know that absolute truth is actually quite slippery if you’re paying attention.
+I’m also willing to reconsider my own ideas.

-Chris Kourtinatos, a yoga teacher living in Stuttgart, Germany, posted his concerns about relatively inexperienced yoga teachers offering “master classes” on Facebook a while back.
+Chris Kourt, a yoga teacher living in Europe, once shared his concerns about relatively inexperienced yoga teachers offering “master classes.”
 I share his concern.
-But I wonder if this phenomenon is simply a stage we all traverse as teachers—that of not knowing enough to realize that we really don’t know that much.
+But I wonder if this is simply a stage we all traverse as teachers—that of not knowing enough to realize that we really don’t know that much.
 (Yes, I meant to say that.)
 Until you’ve taught for a while, it’s hard to see that the instructions you repeat, that work for you in this moment, may or may not be appropriate for everyone.
-They may not even be appropriate for you in a year or 10.
+They may not even be appropriate for you in a year.